orsonteodoro/gcf2/profiles/gaming/README.md

       comprehensive check or comprehensive security.
 The choices are between KFENCE (~1.08x worst case penalty), Generic KASAN (4x worst case penalty), HW_TAGS KASAN (~1.2x worst case penalty), SW_TAGS KASAN (~1.8x worst case penalty).
-The distro kernel will enable KASAN but it should be disabled for competitive gaming to avoid a false positive unintended consequence scenario that leads to premature permadeath.
+The distro kernel will enable KFENCE but it should be disabled for competitive gaming to avoid a false positive unintended consequence scenario that leads to premature permadeath.
 For casual gaming, KFENCE has acceptable performance tolerance.
 For competitive gaming, the